chickenbestlover/ELM-pytorch/README.md

 If you do not have enough memory for the training process, reduce the number of hidden neurons and try again.

-# Convoltutional Extreme Learning Machine
+# Convolutional Extreme Learning Machine

 __Usage:__